Judiciary of India: Judicial corruption

 In March 2025, large bundles of cash, some burnt, were found in the house of Delhi High Court Judge Yashwant Varma by the fire department, after a fire was reported at his house, reigniting a major controversy on judicial corruption.
 The Supreme Court declined to hear a plea seeking an FIR against Varma following the expose.
 Despite the demands to have him removed and suspended, Varma was transferred to the Allahabad High Court, sparking a backlash from lawyers and other judges.
-An impeachment process against Verma is due to be initiated in the Parliament monsoon season in July 2025.
+An impeachment process against Verma was due to be initiated in the Parliament monsoon season in July 2025.
+However, Verma resigned before the process could take place, although he was allowed to keep his pension and post retirement benefits.

+On 26 February 2026, the Supreme Court slammed the NCERT, after a class 8 social science textbook revealed a section on corruption in judiciary.
+Calling it a deep-rooted conspiracy to defame and undermine the judiciary, the Chief Justice Surya Kant, in a suo motu case hearing, called the move to teach pupils about judicial corruption and pendency of cases as reckless, and ordered that the books should not be issued to students.